 Why Choice of State Matters for Homesteading

-No matter how self-reliant you want to be, you are still going to be subject to the local laws and regulations of the place where your homestead is located.
+No matter how self-reliant you want to be, you will still be subject to the local laws and regulations of the place where your homestead is located.

 In some cases, this could crush your dream of being self-sufficient.
 In other situations, the laws actually might work in your favor.

-Here’s some of the state laws, policies, and resources to look out for.
+Here are some state laws, policies, and resources to look out for.

 Rebates for Renewable Energy

-Getting a homestead set up can be really expensive, especially if you want to install renewable energy like solar.
-There is the federal solar tax credit (ITC) which allows you to deduct some of the cost of your solar panels from your taxes.
+Setting up a homestead can be expensive, especially if you want to install renewable energy like solar.
+The federal solar tax credit (ITC) allows you to deduct some of the cost of your solar panels from your taxes.

 On top of this, many states or municipalities offer additional tax rebates or incentives for going solar.
-You can really end up saving a lot of money on initial costs by choosing one state over another.
+You can save a lot of money on initial costs by choosing one state over another.

 Price for Excess Solar (Net Metering Policies)